 In the early days as Secretary/Treasurer, Tunstall did most of the administrative and team preparation work from his home on the proverbial dining room table until 1986 when the ACGA was able to purchase a building of its own.

 He was responsible for venue inspection, fundraising, promotion, government relations, selection guidelines, the appointment of technical officials, accreditation, team administration and planning, health matters, and providing direction and advice on the bidding for the hosting of Commonwealth Games in Australia.

 As the Australian delegate on the Commonwealth Games Federation (CGF) since 1972, he served on the CGF Advisory Board, and was a Member of the Sports and Finance Committees.
 He was elected Vice President for Oceania on the CGF in 1994 for a four year term.

 From the 1962 Perth Commonwealth Games, he was a member of the headquarters staff of eight Commonwealth Games teams in the positions of Chef de Mission, General Manager, Assistant General Manager, and Transport Officer.

-He has always been at the forefront in standing up for the Commonwealth Games particularly when outside influences have sought to direct it, whether it be the government in relation to selection, or the professional advertisers seeking to use the images of athletes without permission.
+He was always at the forefront in standing up for the Commonwealth Games particularly when outside influences have sought to direct it, whether it be the government in relation to selection, or the professional advertisers seeking to use the images of athletes without permission.

-He has raised many thousands of dollars to send Australian athletes to the Games and kept overheads to a minimum.
-His management approach has always been based on what was in the best interest of the athletes and their performance.
+He raised many thousands of dollars to send Australian athletes to the Games and kept overheads to a minimum.
+His management approach was always based on what was in the best interest of the athletes and their performance.